Eco-CO2/energy_analysis_toolbox/README.md

 # energy_toolbox

-`ct` is a library dedicated to data manipulation and processing for common tasks encountered in the daily life of energy/data engineers here at Eco CO2.
+`et` is a library dedicated to data manipulation and processing for common tasks encountered in the daily life of energy/data engineers here at Eco CO2.

 See the [documentation](http://recherche.gitlab-pages.ecoco2.com/energy_toolbox/html/)